Formalizing MLTL Formula Progression in Isabelle/HOL

-Finally, we wish to comment on our choice of the theorem prover Isabelle/HOL, which we benefited from throughout the formalization.
-We particularly appreciate the automation afforded by Sledgehammer \cite{DBLP:conf/lpar/PaulsonB10} and also the built-in support for unrolling definitions and functions; the latter was extremely helpful in a number of our proofs that rely on structural induction and reduce into detailed casework.\footnote{Most notably, in the base cases of Theorems 2 and 3, the subcases for the temporal operators Until, Future, Release, and Globally are very involved, as the formula progression function for these operators on a trace of length one splits into different cases.} We also appreciate Isabelle's well-developed libraries; though our work does not depend on any entries from the Archive of Formal Proofs, we loosely modeled our formalization of MLTL syntax and semantics on an existing formalization of LTL \cite{LTL-AFP}.
+Finally, we comment on our choice of the theorem prover Isabelle/HOL, which we benefited from throughout the formalization.
+We particularly appreciate the automation afforded by Sledgehammer \cite{DBLP:conf/lpar/PaulsonB10} and the built-in support for unrolling definitions and functions; the latter was extremely helpful in a number of our proofs that rely on structural induction and reduce into detailed casework.\footnote{Most notably, in the base cases of Theorems 2 and 3 (where the trace has length one), formula progression for the temporal operators splits into different cases, making the proofs involved.} We also appreciate Isabelle's well-developed libraries; though our work does not depend on any entries from the Archive of Formal Proofs, we loosely modeled our formalization of MLTL syntax and semantics on an existing formalization of LTL \cite{LTL-AFP}.